ArthurZey/arthurzey.github.io/_pages/tag_about.md

 _This is on my to-read/listen list!_

 ### Philosophy: Objectivism
 _Okay, so I feel like I need to offer a fair bit of clarification on this, since I think terms like "selfishness" and "capitalism" can be readily polarizing and misunderstood, given widespread (mis)use in our culture.
-I'll do more of that in a post at some point.
+I'll do more of that clarification in a post at some point.
 For now, here's a summary of my viewpoints, which I credit to Objectivism and Ayn Rand._
 * metaphysics: absolute reality\\
 _Facts are what they are.
 Our mere fact of believing or wishing does not change them._
 * epistemology: knowledge through induction\\